How Does QuickSwap DEX Work?

 Governance Capture via Cheap QUICK Acquisition

-TailTrigger: Attacker acquires 51% of QUICK voting power for ~$4.25M while $442M in TVL is secured by the protocol.
+TailTrigger: Attacker acquires 51% of QUICK voting power for ~$4.9M (half of $9.8M FDV) while $455M in TVL and growing fee revenues are secured by the protocol.

-- 2.Malicious governance proposal to redirect fee switch or add admin powers — Protocol parameters modified to benefit attacker
+- 2.Malicious governance proposal to redirect DragonFi 2.0 revenue split or add admin powers to hook plugins — Protocol parameters modified to divert fee revenue to attacker

 - 3.LPs notice governance change — Rapid TVL withdrawal as LPs protect funds

-- 4.QUICK price collapses on governance uncertainty — Remaining governance token value destroyed
+- 4.QUICK price collapses on governance uncertainty — Remaining governance token value and DragonFi 2.0 burn program destroyed

 Risk Profile at a Glance